• Home

 No more indoor plumbing, no more grid electricity, no more warm showers, no more plates, no more pillows.

-• Since you’re going to add a TACT Bivvy Sack (and know how to build a survival shelter) you can ditch the tent, sleeping bag, sleeping pad, and hammock.
-These are the heaviest and largest items so they are the first things I remove from my INCH Bag.
+• Since you will add a TACT Bivvy Sack (and know how to build a survival shelter), you can ditch the tent, sleeping bag, sleeping pad, and hammock.
+These are the heaviest and largest items, so they are the first things I remove from my INCH Bag.

 • Since you won’t be boiling freeze-dried food and instead you’ll be fishing, trapping, and foraging, you won’t need a camping stove or stove fuel.
-You’re going to build fires using nature such as downed sticks and logs.
+You will build fires using nature, such as downed sticks and logs.

 • Next up, you’ll need to consolidate how much “extra” clothes you pack.
-As soon as you add 3 shirts, 2 pants, socks, underwear, etc, etc. you’ll find these “luxuries” won’t fit in your already overloaded pack.
+As soon as you add 3 shirts, 2 pairs of pants, socks, underwear, etc., you’ll find these “luxuries” won’t fit in your already overloaded pack.
 So trim your spare clothes down to the minimum.
-1 shirt, 1 pair of tactical pants, 1 pair of spare socks, 1 underwear.
-Then you can occasionally swap what you’re currently wearing with these spares and then clean, dry, and rotate.
+1 shirt, 1 pair of tactical pants, 1 pair of spare socks, and 1 pair of underwear.
+Then you can occasionally swap what you’re wearing with these spares and clean, dry, and rotate.

 Pack these spare clothes up in a Skivvy Roll to save space.